codelit-io/codelit-demo-app/README.md

 Great and simple getting started Web App template.
 You get a great **React** front-end app paired with **Firebase** serverless technologies.
 Very easy to get started, just configure firebase and circle ci and you will have a fully up and running full-stack app.

 Used for Front-end/React courses and code questions in each course.
 Answering these questions can be done by solving broken code in each course and earning points.

+This template is the simpler version of [Moskool.com](https://Moskool.com)

 ## What does it do? 🤔